The Ford

 On

-the Highland Park factory, which would remain the main
+Highland Park factory, which would remain the main facility for

-facility for T production.
-While the flivver outsold its
+T production.
+While the flivver outsold its nearest competitor

 At the beginning of the decade,